Updated: June 22, 2022

 Want to become a master in Adobe Character Animator?
 Great!
 We’ve gathered some useful video tutorials for beginners that will quickly get you acquainted with the software!

 So what exactly does Adobe Character Animator do?
 It is software that uses your expressions and movements to animate characters in real-time.
-You can import art from Adobe Illustrator and Photoshop or start with built-in character templates.
-In these tutorials, you will learn the basics of the software so at the end of this article you will be able to create an animated puppet all by yourself.
+You can import art from Adobe Illustrator and Photoshop, create your own with the Puppet Builder tool, or start with built-in character templates.
+In these tutorials, you will learn the basics of the software so at the end of this article you will be able to create professional-looking animations with puppets all by yourself.
 Sounds fun?
 Let’s begin!

 This tutorial will help you get started with the program even if you’ve never used it before and is certainly a great starting point if you are taking your first steps in creating a basic animated character.

-The video covers points such as importing a ready-built puppet, working with the rig and scene modes, customizing the level of expressiveness and behavior and the overall appearance of the character in Photoshop.
+The video covers points such as setting up the software, importing a ready-built puppet or making a new one with puppet builder, working with the rig and scene modes, body tracking, customizing the level of expressiveness and behavior, and the overall appearance of the character in Photoshop and recording your first animated video.

 It also touches briefly on topics like the audio visemes and features the software offers.

-This hour-long step by step guide is an absolute treasure for beginners and it keeps things really simple – you don’t have to be a Photoshop expert or have any animation skills at all.
+This hour-long step-by-step guide is an absolute treasure for beginners and it keeps things really simple – you don’t have to be a Photoshop expert or have any animation skills at all, anyway, you can learn the basics of Photoshop with these easy tutorials.

 It takes you through customizing a blank example template and turning it into a new female character replacing the different parts of the puppet – mouth, eyes, hand triggers, physics-enabled hair, basic arm structure, and more.